 As one thinks of a system, and one sees its many parts, we envision how each contributes to the whole.
 The human is an incredibly complex system that contains many systems within and around it.
 As Richard Schwartz, creator of IFS explains, “Each person contains a multitude of cybernetic subsystems, from those that regulate blood sugar levels to those that regulate expression of feelings” (Schwartz & Sweezy, 2017 p.
 26).
 In IFS, the internal psyche is viewed as a system that seeks to regulate itself and ultimately achieve harmony, balance, leadership, and development (Schwartz & Sweezy).
 The psyche and human is seen, in IFS, as having many interconnected parts that form identity.
 Throughout our lives, there are parts of us that would have, in the most ideal surroundings, perhaps achieved harmony, balance, leadership and full development.
 However, instead we may have confronted difficulty that creates burdens that these parts of us are doing our best to deal with, and not always, successfully.
 So, parts of us may be holding anxiety, shame, depression, anger, despair, numbness, or any other states or emotions we are struggling with.
 IFS supports people to understand what is challenging for various parts of our system, and supports healing and transformation.

 In working with IFS, clients will hear the term, and may experience states of what is called Self or Self energy (similar to the term 'essence' or 'being' or 'wiser self' or 'higher self' or 'oneness').
 In IFS, Self is seen as a state of being that all humans are at their core, although sometimes, parts get activated in a way that can make it hard to get the sense of Self that is there.
-When in a state of what IFS practitioners call Self energy, a person may feel calm, curious, confident, compassionate, courageous, patient, loving, clear, creative, and more.
+When in a state of what IFS practitioners call Self energy, a person may feel calm, curious, confident, compassionate, courageous, patient, loving, clear, creative, and light.